getodk/docs/odk1-src/briefcase-using.rst

 #.
 Select *Collect Directory* in the :guilabel:`Pull data from` drop-down.
 #.
 Click the :guilabel:`Connect` button and select the unzipped :file:`odk` folder.
 #.
 Select the forms you want to download and click :guilabel:`Pull`.
 The selected forms will be pulled to your :ref:`Briefcase Storage <briefcase_storage>`.
 #.
-On the Android device, open ODK Collect and delete the filled-in forms.
+On the Android device, open Collect and delete the filled-in forms.

    .. tip::